keeshux/bitcoinspv/README.md

 Bitcoin structures are generally little-endian, an example consequence is that transaction and block hashes are seen "reversed" in hex editors compared to how we see them on web blockchain explorers like [Blockchain.info](http://blockchain.info).
 There are exceptions, though, because network addresses retain the standard big-endian byte order.
 Yes, this all makes binary encoding quite error-prone.

-That's why WaSPV wraps the encoding internals in the `WSBuffer` and `WSMutableBuffer` classes.
+That's why BitcoinSPV wraps the encoding internals in the `WSBuffer` and `WSMutableBuffer` classes.
 With a buffer class you can safely read/write arbitrary bytes or basic structures like hashes, network addresses, inventories etc. without the hassle of protocol byte order.

 ### Immutability

-WaSPV relies on the [Grand Central Dispatch](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html), meaning that most of the code is expected to run on multiple queues to achieve best performance.
+BitcoinSPV relies on the [Grand Central Dispatch](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html), meaning that most of the code is expected to run on multiple queues to achieve best performance.
 In an attempt to limit the overall complexity, I cut mutable objects usage to a minimum.
 The immutable approach dramatically simplifies critical sections and guarantees the integrity of serialized data for free.
 No Core Data entity is mutable, nor are blockchain-related structures in general.
 Think about it, altering an accepted block would even defeat the purpose of the protocol.

 ### Security